Coco-Juice/League-Game-Analysis/README.md

 The observed statistic is -0.253 and the p-value is 0.
 Since the p-value is lower than the significance level of 0.05, I reject the null hypothesis, thus my model is unfair towards matches longer than 28 minutes.

-In the context of League of Legends this result makes sense, the longer the matches go on the more chances your opponent can nullify your advantage, thus gaining an advantage within the first 10 minutes is of less significance the longer the matches go on and it is more important to keep your advantage.
+In the context of League of Legends this result makes sense, the longer the matches go on the more chances your opponent has to fight back and level the advantage, thus gaining an advantage within the first 10 minutes is of less significance the longer the matches go on and it is more important to keep your advantage.